zac-heisey/zac-heisey.github.io/_lessons/building-a-solid-foundation-with-html.md

 ## Resources

-* [**htmlreference.io**](https://htmlreference.io/): Super useful guide that you’ll definitely want to bookmark.
+* [**htmlreference.io**](https://htmlreference.io/): Super useful guide that you'll definitely want to bookmark.
 You can sort HTML elements by type (self-closing, inline, block, etc.), and you can also get specifics on each element like proper structure, required and optional attributes, etc.
 * [**HTML5 Doctor**](http://html5doctor.com/): Another prime bookmark candidate.
 It provides a really handy index of HTML5 elements that you can use to write more semantic markup and [avoid the dreaded “div soup.”](https://medium.com/web-dev-basics/7-alternatives-to-the-div-html-tag-7c888c7b5036)
 * [**HTML Element Reference**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element): MDN web docs is an amazing resources for all things web development, and this comprehensive list of HTML elements is no exception.
-* [**HTML Attribute Reference**](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes): As we’ve discussed there are lots of attributes that can be applied to the various HTML elements in our markup depending on the type of element being used, our goal for using a particular attribute, etc. This extensive list of available HTML attributes is a great reference for knowing which attributes can be used with which elements, and what their purpose is.
+* [**HTML Attribute Reference**](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes): As we've discussed there are lots of attributes that can be applied to the various HTML elements in our markup depending on the type of element being used, our goal for using a particular attribute, etc. This extensive list of available HTML attributes is a great reference for knowing which attributes can be used with which elements, and what their purpose is.
 * [**HTML Content Categories**](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories): Another really useful resource from MDN web docs.
 This page gives a thorough breakdown of the main content categories, along with a list of specific elements belonging to each category.